OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/notes-tei-markup.md

 ## Page, line, and column breaks

 Only page breaks should are recorded (`<pb>`).
 The page breaks found in *al-maktaba al-shāmila*, however, do not correspond to those in the origial printed copies.
 They were therefore marked as `<pb ed="shamila">`.
 The page breaks corresponding to the original printed edition are identified by `@ed="print"`.
 Dār Ṣādir in Beirut published a reprint in 1992, which is entirely unmarked as such but for the information on the binding itself.
-Checking this reprint against the originl, it appeared to be a facsimile reprint: pagination, font, layout --- everything is identical.
+Checking this reprint against the original, it appeared to be a facsimile reprint: pagination, font, layout --- everything is identical.

 1. Printed original copy: `<pb ed="print"/>`
 2. Transcription from *al-maktaba al-shāmila*: `<pb ed="shamela"/>`

 ## Lists

+Lists have been encoded as `<list>` independent of their original formating (only rarely were lists indentend etc.).
+In case lists apear with numbered labels in the original, i.e. "(الخامس)", "(٢)", the labels have been encoded with `<label>`.

 ## Notes

 Unfortunately, *al-maktaba al-shāmila* did NOT include the sometimes abundant footnotes in their transcription.

 ## Tables